 More Market Share - (Oct.
 2017 - Sept.
 2018) 23,000 Competitive Employers Customer Loyalty - (Oct.
 2017 - Sept.
-2018) 60% Higher Exiters with Earnings Gains of at least 20% 37% Incomes Exiters employed in the 1st Qtr After Exit with Earnings Gains 76% New jobs created as a direct result of partnering with other business organizations 3,300 New jobs created with employers in industries targeted by the Gulf Coast Workforce Board as a direct result of partnerships 75% More and Better Jobs New jobs created in high-skill occupations targeted by the Gulf Coast Workforce Board as a direct result of partnerships 45% Customers employed in the 1st Qtr After Exit 76% Customers, unemployed at entrance, employed in the 1st Qtr After Exit 74% Number of customers employed in 2nd and 3rd quarters after exit 83% Customers employed in the entrance quarter 65% A Better Educated Customers pursuing Education Credential that achieve one by quarter after exit 74% Workforce Customers enrolled in post-secondary who earn certificate or degree by quarter after exit 85%
+2018) 60% Higher Exiters with Earnings Gains of at least 20% 37% Incomes Exiters employed in the 1st Qtr After Exit with Earnings Gains 76% New jobs created as a direct result of partnering with other business organizations 3,300 New jobs created with employers in industries targeted by the Gulf Coast Workforce Board as a direct result of partnerships 75% More and Better Jobs New jobs created in high-skill occupations targeted by the Gulf Coast Workforce Board as a direct result of partnerships 45% , i i i i i i i i i i i i i i i i i i i Customers employed in the 1st Qtr After Exit 76% Customers, unemployed at entrance, employed in the 1st Qtr After Exit 74% Number of customers employed in 2nd and 3rd quarters after exit 83% Customers employed in the entrance quarter 65% A Better Educated Workforce Customers pursuing Education Credential that achieve one by quarter after exit 74% Customers enrolled in post-secondary who earn certificate or degree by quarter after exit 85%